 The child’s humor is surgically tooled and sharp at the points and sides.
 She can wield this weapon with skill but does not offend the authority of manners.
 She may make light fun of you, but in such a way that confirms her love for you, as she says in effect, “You, my dearly beloved, can take this joke at your expense.”
-And she gets your jokes, and she generously ornaments your jokes with a horselaugh or a wickedly knowing smile.
+And she gets your jokes and generously ornaments them with a horselaugh or a wickedly knowing smile.

-There is a risk you will confide in her, because her grasp of the issues almost exceeds your own.
+There is a risk you will confide in her, because her grasp of the issues rivals your own.
 But you cannot confide in her.
 She’s too young, and you’ll end up divulging confidences you should have stalled in your heart and kept secret.
-She has no business knowing the peccadilloes (or felonies) of your larger family and in-laws.
+She has no business knowing the peccadilloes or felonies of your larger family and in-laws.
 Resist unburdening yourself to this child.

 As to her love life, when she starts to date, realize she’s too smart and self-possessed to put up with a jerk.
 And so the person she stays with for more than a few months has been vetted by the highest magistrate—herself.
 Ease up on your anxiety.
 You were a teenager once and you were smart, but you weren’t this smart.